Reading time: 16 min.

 Are you concerned about teenage hair loss?

-If you are worried you may be experiencing teenage hair loss, book a consultation with a trichologist and set your mind at ease.
+If notice hair loss and are worried you may be experiencing teenage hair loss, book a consultation with a trichologist and set your mind at ease.
 They will examine you thoroughly and run all the necessary tests to provide you with an accurate diagnosis.
-And once you have got to the root of your hair problems, they will recommend the best, personalised treatment.
+Once you have got to the root of your hair problems, they will recommend the best, personalised treatment.

-Medications and therapies for hair growth are the most common and effective course of action when treating teenage hair loss.
+Hair growth medications and therapies for restoring lost hair are the most common and effective course of action when treating teenage hair loss.
 However, if your early-onset androgenetic alopecia persists into adulthood, there is no need to worry, as you may be a good candidate for a hair transplant.

 10 Most Common Causes of Teenage Hair Loss (and Treatments), Wimpole Clinic